Introduction

 - Heat a frying pan over medium heat with 1 tbsp of oil.
 Add 2 tbsp of pancake mix to the pan, and spread it slightly into the desired shape.
 Fry the pancake on each side for around 2 minutes.
 If the pancake browns too quickly, turn down the heat.

-- Once the pancake is cooked, dust it with icing sugar, and enjoy your delicious Polish apple pancake (Racuchy z Jabłkami) Smacznego!
+- Once the pancakes are cooked, dust them with icing sugar, and enjoy your delicious Polish apple pancake (Racuchy z Jabłkami) Smacznego!

 Notes: